ezchx/isic_melanoma_contest_task3/README.md

 The original image set was modified as follows:

-- added new images to AKIEC and DF
+- added 155 AKIEC images and 223 DF images
-- deleted 75% of the NV images
+- deleted 5,017 NV images
 - rotated and zoomed all of the remaining images

 Augmented images as well as images with identical legion identifiers* were separated between training and validation sets to minimize data leakage.